opensearch-project/documentation-website/_security/access-control/permissions.md

 - indices:monitor/upgrade

-## Rest Permissions
+## Security REST permissions

 These permissions apply to rest APIs to control access to the endpoints.
 Granting access to any of these will allow access to change the crucial operational components of Security plugin.
-NOTE: Allowing access to these endpoints can trigger operational changes in the cluster.
+Allowing access to these endpoints has the potential to trigger operational changes in the cluster.
 Proceed with caution.
+{: .warning }

 - restapi:admin/actiongroups
 - restapi:admin/allowlist